Any sustainable living guide worth its salt is crystal clear on what a sustainable lifestyle actually means.

 They are listed in order of sustainability.

 It’s better to give something up than to reuse it but it’s also better to reuse than to recycle and recycle is better than just chucking things away as we do now.

-Final Thoughts on Sustainable Living
+Final Thoughts on Our Sustainable Living Guide

 Living a sustainable lifestyle means doing your bit to ensure the future of our planet for our children and their children.
 It means taking less and giving more.